M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq103"></a>
 **(103) How can I record audio?**

 You can record audio if you have a recording app installed which supports the [RECORD_SOUND_ACTION](https://developer.android.com/reference/android/provider/MediaStore.Audio.Media#RECORD_SOUND_ACTION) intent.
-You can record audio if you have a recording app installed which supports the [RECORD_SOUND_ACTION](https://developer.android.com/reference/android/provider/MediaStore.Audio.Media#RECORD_SOUND_ACTION) intent.
 If no supported app is installed, FairEmail will not show a record audio action/icon.

 Unfortunately and surprisingly, most recording apps do not seem to support this intent (they should).